 Systematic Research: Screening of the firm’s three principal databases.

 - Qualitative screening with Value Line: Provides a snapshot of a business and up to 15 years of relevant quantitative historical trends

-- Quantitative screening through FactSet: Identifies stocks that best exhibit the Strategies’ critical criteria
+- Quantitative screening through FactSet (proprietary stock screens): Identifies stocks that best exhibit the Strategies’ critical criteria

 Dynamic Research: An active search for attractive candidates among a myriad of sources, including:

 - Industry research

 - Competitor analysis

 - Various other contacts and resources established by the portfolio management team

 II.
 Security Analysis

 The critical criteria for long holdings include:

 - Valuation: Target discount ≥ 25% of a company’s valuation